Live Santa Monica '72

-Live Santa Monica '72 is a live album by English singer-songwriter David Bowie.
+Live Santa Monica '72 is a live album by the English singer-songwriter David Bowie.
 It was released on 30 June 2008 in the United Kingdom and 22 July 2008 in the United States.
 It is the official release of KMET FM's radio broadcast, then bootleg album and – later – semi-legal release Santa Monica '72, recorded at the Santa Monica Civic Auditorium during the Ziggy Stardust Tour.

 By November 2008 the album had sold 10,000 copies in US.

 Track listing

 All songs written by David Bowie except where noted.